 For the vast majority of consumer drone pilots, we think the Mavic Air hits a near ideal balance of performance, portability, and price.
 It weighs less than a pound, making it by far the drone you're most likely to have with you when an excellent filming opportunity arises.
 The camera produces very impressive footage, even besting the video quality of the more expensive Mavic Pro.
 The maximum flight time of 21 minutes is a bit on the short end, but we didn't find it to be limiting when we were out filming.
-And, to top it all off, you get all this performance for $800, which isn't cheap, but is reasonable when you're talking about camera drones.
+And, to top it all off, you get all this performance for a price that isn't cheap, but is reasonable when you're talking about camera drones.
 If you want truly cinematic footage you'll have to upgrade to the Mavic 2 Pro, which also costs nearly twice as much.

 DJI Mavic Air Review

 Pros: Great video quality, portable, easy to use, many intelligent flight modes

 Cons: Expensive, relatively short battery life

 After an extensive time spent flying this drone out in the field, we feel that the Mavic Air is the best camera drone for most people.
 It combines impressive portability with the ability to capture awe-inspiring footage, all at a price point that won't require you to take out a second mortgage.

 To find out which drone truly topped them all, we bought all of the top products on the market today and flew them side-by-side, testing everything from their flying skills to their video quality.
 We divided these tests among five weighted metrics — Video Quality, Video Downlink, Flight Performance, Ease of Use, and Portability — with the results of the Mavic Air compared to the rest of the group described in the following sections.